New small regular graphs of given girth: the cage problem and beyond: Preliminaries

 \subsection{Properties of lifts}

-Lifted graphs inherit several structural properties from the base graph, the group and the chosen voltage assignment.
+Lifted graphs inherit several structural properties from their base graph, their group and their chosen voltage assignment.
 These properties are exploited by the algorithms discussed in the next section.
-The first two observations follow directly from the definition of lifts: \begin{observation} Given a graph $G$, a group $\Gamma$ and a voltage assignment $\alpha$ with corresponding lift $G^\alpha$. $G$ is $k$-regular if and only if $G^\alpha$ is $k$-regular. \end{observation}
+Throughout this subsection, we let $G$ be a graph, $\Gamma$ a group, and $\alpha$ a voltage assignment with corresponding lift $G^\alpha$.
+The first two observations follow directly from the definition of lifts: \begin{observation} $G$ is $k$-regular if and only if $G^\alpha$ is $k$-regular. \end{observation}

-\begin{observation} Given a graph $G$, a group $\Gamma$ and a voltage assignment $\alpha$ with corresponding lift $G^\alpha$.
-If $G$ is not connected, then $G^\alpha$ is not connected. \end{observation} Connectedness of the base graph is necessary, but not sufficient, for the lift to be connected.
+\begin{observation} If $G$ is not connected, then $G^\alpha$ is not connected. \end{observation} Connectedness of the base graph is necessary, but not sufficient, for the lift to be connected.

 It is possible to calculate the girth of a lift without explicitly constructing this lift by finding the shortest, closed, non-reversing walk with net voltage $0_\Gamma$ in the digraph associated with the base graph.
 The \emph{net voltage} of a walk $W = v_0, a_0, v_1, a_1, \dots , a_{n-1}, v_n$ in the digraph associated with the base graph $G$ with voltage assignment $\alpha$ is the product of all voltages on this walk: $\alpha(a_0) \cdot \alpha(a_1) \cdot \ldots \cdot \alpha(a_{n-1})$.
 A walk is \emph{non-reversing} if after using an arc $(u,v)$, it is not immediately followed by using the arc $(v,u)$.